quaris628/EinsteinEditor/README.md

  - Resizing to a smaller window size can hide neurons
  - Removing a neuron doesn't remove a synapse that has been started from it but not yet attached to another neuron (and then trying to complete one causes a crash)
  - Bug reports don't show very much information
+ - Brain values and last input/output is reset for neurons (maybe only for input and output neurons?)

 What this will do (planned enhancements):
  - Display version # somewhere